On this page:

 Your participation in the Health Savings Account (HSA) will end on the last day of the month in which you separate from Wright State.
 After leaving the university, you will be responsible to pay the monthly HSA service fees, which are based on the average daily balance of your account.

 If you have any questions about your HSA account, please contact Fifth Third at 888-350-5353.
 You also have the option to roll over your HSA funds to an HSA account with another bank or credit union.

 Group term life insurance, dependent life insurance, voluntary term life insurance, and group universal life insurance coverage ends upon your termination from the university.

 The contributions you and Wright State make to your university-sponsored retirement plans end upon your separation from the university.
 For information on your options relative to your retirement accounts following your separation from employment, please contact OPERS, STRS, or your ARP, 403(b), and/or 457(b) provider.
-Contact information for the Retirement Vendors may be found on this site.
+Find contact information for the Retirement Vendors.

-IMPACT Solutions extends Faculty and Staff Assistance Program (FSAP) services for 90 days following separation of employment at no cost.
-Contact the FSAP by phone at 800-227-6007.
+IMPACT Solutions extends Employee Assistance Program services for 90 days following the separation of employment at no cost.
+Contact the EAP by phone at 800-227-6007.

 If you have a parking permit and payroll deducted the permit, please return your permit to Parking and Transportation Services to stop the payroll deduction.
 You may return your permit to 224 Medical Sciences in person or by mail (campus or by post).